Karol Rathaus Papers

 Scope and Contents

-The Karol Rathaus Papers consist of correspondence, scores, sketches, and manuscripts, as well as recordings of many concerts and performances of Dr. Rathaus’s works.
+The Karol Rathaus Papers consist of correspondence, scores, sketches, and manuscripts, as well as a variety of recordings of concerts and performances of Rathaus’s works.
 The bulk of the collection is related to Rathaus’s compositions, and performances, often containing the manuscript, printed score performance and reviews of certain pieces.
-This collection also contains files from the Karol Rathaus Memorial Association, and correspondence between Rathaus and other artists, and recording companies.
+The collection also contains correspondence between Rathaus and other artists and recording companies; publications by and about Rathaus; documentation of his career as a Professor of Composition at Queens College; and files from the Karol Rathaus Memorial Association.

 Dates